Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 Calathea crocata Propagation

-Calathea crocata (Eternal Flame Plant) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Calathea crocata (Eternal Flame Plant) is propagated by plant division.
+The best time to propagate is at the beginning of the growing season (spring to early summer).
 Dividing the plant at this time hastens establishment as it is in the active growth phase.
+Learn how to propagate Calathea Plants in 2 easy ways.

 Calathea crocata, Eternal Flame Plant